simomux/MLDL-Lab/README.md

-# Lab exercises from my Machine Learning and Deep Learning master's degree
+# Assignments from my master's degree course in Machine Learning and Deep Learning